Sarasota County, FL

 Benefits

 The products we buy, the cars we drive, the places we choose to live, work and play: our choices affect our environment and community.
 Our cumulative behavior in consuming and disposing of resources will influence our community’s future quality of life.
 This is true for the community and for government entities.
-When local governments, businesses and residents practice sustainability it enhances the economy, provides cost savings, saves taxpayer dollars, conserves resources, protects the environment, and helps make a healthier community.
+When local governments, businesses, and residents practice sustainability it enhances the economy, provides cost savings, saves taxpayer dollars, conserves resources, protects the environment, and helps make a healthier community.

 Sarasota-Manatee Region Climate Pollution Reduction Plan

 Local governments and partners in the Sarasota-Manatee region are working on a greenhouse gas reduction plan, with the goal of reducing climate pollution and addressing other harmful air pollutants.
 Funding for this work is from the U.S. Environmental Protection Agency's Climate Pollution Reduction Grants (CPRG) program.
-The next stages of the Climate Pollution Reduction Grant project are potential applications for CPRG implementation grants, and development of the Comprehensive Climate Action Plan for the North Port-Sarasota-Bradenton Metropolitan Statistical Area, due in 2025.

 View our project website: scmc-pollutionreduction.com

-View our region’s Priority Climate Action Plan.
+View our region’s Priority Climate Action Plan

 Sarasota County Leads the Way

-Sarasota County Government leads the move to sustainability, with programs, processes and policies to achieve greater balance among environmental, economic and social impacts.
+Sarasota County Government leads the move to sustainability, with programs, processes, and policies to achieve greater balance among environmental, economic and social impacts.
 Our achievements include:

 -